schreiaj/frc2015_fsm/README.md

 #### Bonus

 Ok, common question - how do I know if I tested what needs to be tested.
 That's called code coverage, I've added a library called [excoveralls](https://github.com/parroty/excoveralls) to this repo.
 You can run it with ```MIX_ENV=test mix coveralls``` (you'll have to ```mix deps.get``` first) and it'll tell you the code coverage.
 The higher this is, the better your tests are.

+As always, the code is available over on [github](https://github.com/schreiaj/frc2015_fsm).